Immaculate103/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22. Task 21 highlights a script that reverses its input.
 23. Task 22 is a a script that displays all users and their home directories, sorted by users.Based on the the /etc/passwd file.
 24. Task 23 a command that finds all empty files and directories in the current directory and all sub-directories.
 25. Task 24 highlights a script with a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+26. Task 25 highlights a script that decodes acrostics that use the first letter of each line.